 MRAs are agreements established between the Union and the third countries for the purpose of mutual recognition of conformity assessment of regulated products.
 It is noted that it depends on the scope of each MRA, before deciding if it relates with the EMCD..

-Specific information on MRAs may be found in Chapter 9.2 "Mutual Recognition Agreements – MRAs" of the Blue Guide and the relevant Commission’s website.

 Specific information on MRAs may be found in Chapter 9.2 (Mutual Recognition Agreements - MRA) of the Blue Guide and the relevant Commission’s website.

 MRA with Switzerland